-M: We met through a mutual friend at a bar, actually, in this area called Beachwood Canyon.
-It’s a better preservered part of L.A.
-In fact, my mom used to live there when she moved out here and she says it’s exactly the same, culturally, too.
+M: We met through a mutual friend at a bar in this area called Beachwood Canyon.
+It’s a better-preserved part of L.A.
+In fact, my mom used to live there when she moved out here and she says it’s precisely the same, culturally, too.
 It’s a type of bar where you can go and run into a bunch of your buddies there or meet new people.
 It’s our second favorite spot.

 More, more, more!

 MB: Where did the band name more* – no cap – come from?

 Kane: We tried compiling a long list of what I can now recognize as the world’s worst band names of all time.

 MB: So it was a process of thinking about what you wanted to call yourself?

 K: Yeah.
 We were thinking, well, we’re going to be done with this album soon so we need the band to have a name.
 It’s hard these days because a lot of names are already taken.
 You’re a google search away from realizing a name isn’t an option.